Searching for Gita, the Little Pearl: Part 5

 "Well, you see, I am family, Miss..." she looked at the nurse's badge, "Paisley.
 I'm Anna's sister.
 I came a long way on the train from Medford, Oregon.
 Arrived at three a.m.
 I have to catch the return train around eleven fifteen.
 My time is limited, you see.
 Surely you'll make an exception for family."

 There was something suspect about Mrs. Hargrove's story and demeanor to Nurse Paisley.
 She and Anna met eyes and Anna shook her head no. "Mrs. Wronski, is this your sister?" said the nurse.

 Anna glanced at Mrs. Hargrove who glared at her with a dare.
 Suddenly she was overcome with fatigue, anxiety, thirst, and chills.
 She shook her head no to the nurse, then asked for water.

 "I'll get it," said Mrs. Hargrove.

 "No, ma'am, you must leave."
 She reached for the water but Mrs. Hargrove was quicker.
 In her earnestness, she spilled the water all over Anna who cried out in shock.
 "That's it," Miss Paisley said, "you must leave at once or I will call security.
 She grabbed a towel and blotted the spill on Anna's torso.
 Then she grabbed the receiver and called security.
-"We have an intruder in 4D."
+"We have an intruder in three d."

 Mrs. Hargrove kicked up quite a fuss with security.
 She threatened them with her police officer son.
 They called Officer Hargrove and he was there fifteen minutes later with fire in his eyes.
 He entered the security office to see his mother sitting in a chair spouting off to the security officers.